 When it comes to the word “character,” everyone has their own meaning.
 The word is used to describe a person’s inner feelings and emotions and is often used in the context of TV and film to describe the inner struggle and the portrayal of a character’s identity.
 When photographing a character, the goal of your art should be to convey a sense of humanity and authenticity.
 As a subject, your subject should feel like a real person and not be an object to be taken in by the audience.

 In the film industry, characters are the most important part of the final product, and each character has a set of motivations, goals, and personality traits that drive an individual to be successful or not.
 As a result, it is key that the lead actor and the characters they portray are well-developed and believable.

 There are a lot of elements that go into making a great photo.
 Under normal circumstances, you’d think that the composition, lighting, and exposure would all be the most important elements in a photo.
 But that’s not always true.
 Many of the best photos can be seen with just a simple glance, yet they were, in fact, carefully crafted to achieve just the right mood.
 This is called mood.
-But why is it so important in photography?
+Consider this example.
+If you have an aesthetic wallpaper as your background for the picture, the mood that you would be setting for the image would be retro or an aesthetic mood.
+However, why is the mood so important in photography?
 Why do you even need it?
 The answer is that it’s a key element of the composition, and it’s something that can be missing when you’re taking a shot.
 If you don’t have a good mood in the shot, you’re not going.